 By Kaye A. Thomas

-You can undo certain Roth IRA transactions until October 15 of the following year, even if you did not file for an extension.
+You can change certain Roth IRA transactions until October 15 of the following year, even if you did not file for an extension.

-If you made a mistake on a Roth IRA — for example, doing a conversion that turned out not to be a good idea — the rules allow you to recharacterize your conversion or contribution.
+If you made a mistake on a Roth IRA — for example, contributing to a traditional IRA when it would have been better to contribute to a Roth — the rules allow you to recharacterize the transaction.
 The deadline for action is your tax return due date, with extensions.
 That means that if you file for an extension to October 15, you have until October 15 to recharacterize a contribution or conversion for the preceding year.

 There’s a special rule you can use to recharacterize your contribution or conversion until October 15 even if you filed your tax return by April 15 without requesting an extension.